top of page

 Trailer of the full-length piece

-You and I – Temporary States
+You and I – Temporary

-A trailer for a full-length piece by Maya Schwartz and Shachar Dolinsky
+A trailer for a full-length piece by Maya Schwartz and Shachar Dolinsky.

 Rooted in Zen Buddhist thought, this duet moves between two ideas: impermanence, and the absence of a fixed self.

-Everything shifts—form, presence, identity.
+Everything shifts, form, presence, identity.

 What seems stable dissolves.
-What feels separate becomes entangled.

 Duration: 25 minutes

-Pursuit Steps (2023)
+Chase Steps (2023)

 A solo dance work on roller skates